Ultra high order cumulants and quantitative CLT for polynomials in Random Matrices: Introduction

-We would like to further compare our concentration result with the existing result on a single Wigner matrix $X$ whose entries satisfies log-Sobolev inequality in \cite{AW15}.
+We would like to further compare our concentration result with the existing result on a single Wigner matrix $X$ whose entries satisfy log-Sobolev inequality in \cite{AW15}.
 In \cite{AW15}, a nearly optimal concentration inequality was obtained for $\text{Tr} f(X)$ when $f$ is not necessarily Lipschitz.
-Especially, Proposition 3.7 of \cite{AW15} implies that if $f(x)$ is a quadratic polynomial, the concentration tail of $\text{Tr} f(X)$ is $A\exp(-cx^2\wedge Nx)$, which exactly matches our bound in (\ref{Concentration inequality}) when $M=2$.
-When $M>3$, in \cite{AW15} it is claimed that a concentration tail of the form $A\exp (-cx^2\wedge Nx^{\frac{2}{M}})$ should be valid, while our bound in (\ref{Concentration inequality}) reads $A\exp (-cx^2\wedge N^{\frac2M}x^{\frac{2}{M}})$, and thus is weaker in terms of the $N$-factor.
-We emphasize that similarly to the case of Berry-Esseen bound, this suboptimality is due to the nature of the cumulant mehtod in \cite{DJ}, even if the cumulant bounds are optimal.
-For the general Wigner case, when $C_1'$ is assumed, the concentration bound in Theorem \ref{Theorem: Berry-Esseen bound Wigner} essentially reads $A\exp(-cx^2\wedge N^{\frac{1}{2M}} x^{\frac{1}{M}})$.
+Especially, Proposition 3.7 of \cite{AW15} implies that if $f(x)$ is a quadratic polynomial, the concentration tail of $\text{Tr} f(X)$ is $A\exp(-\delta x^2\wedge Nx)$ for some constant $\delta>0$, which exactly matches our bound in (\ref{Concentration inequality}) when $M=2$.
+When $M>3$, in \cite{AW15} it is claimed that a concentration tail of the form $A\exp (-\delta x^2\wedge Nx^{\frac{2}{M}})$ should be valid, while our bound in (\ref{Concentration inequality}) reads $A\exp (-\delta x^2\wedge N^{\frac2M}x^{\frac{2}{M}})$, and thus is weaker in terms of the $N$-factor, but our result is for arbitrary polynomial in random matrices.
+We emphasize that similarly to the case of Berry-Esseen bound, this suboptimality is due to the nature of the cumulant method in \cite{DJ}, even if the cumulant bounds are optimal.
+For the general Wigner case, when $\mathbf{C}_1'$ is assumed, the concentration bound in Theorem \ref{Theorem: Berry-Esseen bound Wigner} essentially reads $A\exp(-\delta x^2\wedge N^{\frac{1}{2M}} x^{\frac{1}{M}})$.
 We believe that the factor $x^{\frac{1}{M}}$ is optimal as now we are considering subexponential entries rather than sub-Gaussian ones as in \cite{AW15}. \end{remark}

+\begin{remark} Finally, we remark that the constant-order lower bound on $\text{Var}(\text{Tr}(P(\mathcal{X},\mathcal{D}))$ in condition $\mathbf{C}_2$ can be weakened to a lower bound of the form $\mathfrak{c}\equiv \mathfrak{c}_N=N^{-s}$ for some sufficiently small $s>0$.
+With the cumulant bounds for $\mathbf{X}$ in Theorems \ref{Theorem: Upper bound of cumulants GUE} and \ref{Theorem: Upper bound of cumulants Wigner}, one can easily verify that the mean-0, variance-1 normalized random variable $\mathfrak{X}$ still has negligible high-order cumulants when $r$ is fixed, as long as $s$ is sufficiently small.
+Hence, a CLT or quantitative CLT can still be derived.
+In this case, the convergence rates in the quantitative laws will also require modification.
+We leave such an extension to interested readers. \end{remark}